 - Update the remote session resolution on resize: If enabled, changing the size of the Microsoft Remote Desktop client window automatically changes the resolution of the remote desktop computer.

-- Clipboard: if you enable it, you can copy and paste items between the remote computer and your Windows 10 computer.
+- Clipboard: if enabled, you can copy and paste items between the remote PC and your Windows 11 and Windows 10 computer.

 - Audio Playback: lets you choose the audio device used when a remote connection session is on.
-You can choose to play sounds from the remote computer on your Windows 10 computer, on the remote computer, or on neither of them.
+You can choose to play sounds from the remote computer on your Windows 11/Windows 10 PC, on the remote computer, or on neither of them.

-- Audio Recording: if you activate this setting, you can use the microphone on your Windows 10 computer on the remote computer.
+- Audio Recording: if you activate this setting, you can use the microphone on your Windows 11 and Windows 10 computer on the remote PC.

-When you are done setting everything, click or tap on Save.
-Then, you see your remote computer displayed as an option in the Group you chose.
-If you didn't specify a Group, the default one is Saved Desktops.
+When you are done setting up everything, click or tap on Save.
+Then, you see your remote computer displayed as an option in your chosen Group.
+If you didn’t specify a Group, the default one is Saved PCs.

 Next, unless your network administrator configured certificates for remote connections, you are informed that the connection is not certified by a trusted authority.

-If you don't want to see this warning each time you remote connect, check the option that says "Don't ask about this certificate again."
-Then, to start the remote connection, click or tap Connect.
+If you don’t want to see this warning each time you remote connect, check the option that says “Don’t ask about this certificate again.”
+Then, to start the remote connection, click or tap Connect anyway.